Skip to content

 www.arparla.it

-In addition to lutenists and baroque guitar players, guitarists with no previous experience of playing historical instruments are also invited to the course.
+The course is open to players on any historical plucked instruments (various forms of lutes and guitars, vihuela, theorbo, mandora, cittern) with any repertoire.
+Also welcome are guitarists with no previous experience of playing historical instruments.
 Instruments will be available for loan on site.
 Any repertoire is welcome.
 It is also possible to focus on perfecting the art of playing the basso continuo on a wide variety of plucked instruments – basic knowledge of harmony is required here.
-In addition to playing the basso continuo, students can focus in the classes for example on the following: baroque guitar and vihuela, all available repertoire.
-However, welcome are players of theorbo, renaissance guitar and renaissance lute with any repertoire.
-Also baroque lute and mandora players are welcomeand.
 We will also do some ensemble playing with (not only) renaissance lutes and in mixed consort.

 Jan Čižmář is a versatile performer focusing on historical plucked instruments.
 He performs regularly in Europe, Asia and the USA with ensembles such as Royal Concertgebouw Orchestra, Orchestra of the Age of Enlightenment, Orchestra of the Eighteenth Century, Rotterdam Philharmonic Orchestra and Capella Cracoviensis, and under conductors such as Frans Brüggen, Christopher Hogwood, Giovanni Antonini, Yannick Nézet–Séguin and Christina Pluhar.
 He appears also as soloist with of baroque and renaissance repertoire, and is the artistic leader of the ensemble Plaisirs de Musique.